-The organizational and educational effect caused by multiple part-time certificated employees; and
+The organizational and educational effect caused by multiple part-time certificated employees;

+Formal and informal evaluation of staff performance by supervising administrators and if evaluations will be used as a criterion for a given reduction-in-force, the evaluation procedures shall be those adopted by board policy in effect at the time of the reduction and the evaluation forms shall be those on file with the Nebraska Department of Education for the district;

 Any other reasons that are rationally related to the instruction in or administration of the school district.

 Consideration of Uninterrupted Service.
 If, after consideration of the criteria listed above, it is the opinion of the superintendent that there is no significant difference between or among certificated employees being considered for reduction, the employee(s) with the longest uninterrupted service to the district shall be retained.